jlajohns/startup/README.md

 - Tags: properly used the html tags
 - Links: links to login on index page, and link on login to taskhistory
 - Text: Each task action is represented by a textual description
+- 3rd party service calls: placeholder button for API to google calendar
 - Images: Image on index.html
-- 3rd party service calls: placeholder button for API to google calendar
+- Login: login placeholder on login.html
+- Database data: placeholder for task history list in taskhistory.html
 - Websocket: Placeholder showing real time updates on task actions for users logged in
-- Database data: placeholder for task history list in taskhistory.html
 - Deployed simon to website (https://simon.jascinda.click)
+- GitHub: displayed in footer on my login and index htmls